 Making Education Work

-In most places around the world, we have a social expectation, a process, and structure to education.
-Government and formal universities have defined how we learn when we learn and the right to say that we have learned for many moons.
-On the surface, we think school=education=learning.
-Socially we put prestige around a degree.
-We have approached access to education by price.
+In most places around the world, we have a social expectation, a process, and a structure to education.
+Government and formal universities have defined how we learn, where and when we learn, and the right to say that we have learned.
+On the surface, we think learning=education=school.
+Socially, we put a high level of prestige around a degree.
+We have also limited access to education by cost.
 The quality of education by tests.
-If you want to brief, blunt history of schooling, read this short essay by Peter Grey Ph.D., in Psychology Today.
+If you want a brief, blunt history of schooling, read this short essay by Peter Grey Ph.D., in Psychology Today.
 For a more in-depth look at the evolution of mandatory schooling, check out Weapons of Mass Instruction by John Taylor Gatto.
-It is important to know how we got here to know where we are today and how we can take the baton of education and advance in in the digital era.
+It is important to know how we got here and how we can take the baton of education and launch it into the digital era.

 Fast forward to the 18th century.
 Where brilliant thinkers came together to form the first University in Bologna, Italy.
 A university was a place for brilliance to find reasoning and purpose and influence.

-In the industrial era if you could walk and talk you were working.
+In the industrial era, if you could walk and talk you were working.
 Children became forced laborers.
 No time for imagination to flourish, you got to learn the hard grind of work.
 This also marked the rise of corporations, bigger government, and the expansion of financial markets.
-Formal community schooling started to show up in almost every city.
-Especially, those that were controlled or influenced by British rule.
-You went to school to learn values, religious doctrine, and morality.
-(Err…wait.. let me say that again.
-We learned how to judge others and judge ourselves before we advanced to reading, writing, and math?)
+As a result, formal community schooling started to show up in almost every city.
+Especially those that were controlled or influenced by British rule.
+You went to school to learn not only skills, but societal values, and religious doctrine.

 Universities became available to the wealthy.
 The first sorority was established for the 1% of women who got the chance to go to school to learn how to become a wife.

-Group education and elementary schools became a mandatory expectation.
+At last, group education and elementary schools became mandatory.
 Finally, math, science, language, and home economics were available to the vast majority of citizens.
 Universities learned they could make more money and teach more people to memorize and take tests with government subsidies and began advertising to the masses.

-In the last 20 years, the meaning, access, and delivery of education and its impact on society have outpaced traditional paths.
+The meaning, access, and delivery of higher education have outpaced more traditional trade-based paths.
 In almost every country, the expansion of fiber optics cables, mobile towers, and the internet has changed...well everything, especially education.
 Individuals are defining what resources, messaging, subjects, and methods they want to learn and why they want to learn it.
 Because the manufacturing sector gave way to the information sector in just 20 years, the demand for higher education has skyrocketed.
 This demand has not decreased even with the astronomical cost of a college education.
 Certainly, most Americans know by now that a degree is a path to higher incomes and a high standard of living.
 The Bureau of Labor Statistics agrees.

-Throughout our history, we have used it as a mechanism for survival, discovery, economy, defining social norms and code of conduct.
-Very rarely do we look toward education to keep advancing ourselves after our stint in structured classes.
+Throughout our history, we have used education as a mechanism for survival, discovery, and economy.
+Unfortunately, it is rare that we look toward education to keep advancing ourselves after our stint in structured classes.
 Throughout history, education has been accessed only as a way to react to the changing world around us.
 That’s just not an option in the digital era.
 We now have unbridled opportunity to take the best practices of generations before us and apply it to new technologies - especially in our working world.